 Malmsturm is a roleplaying game from Germany, based on the FATE Core roleplaying system.
-It does not contain the FATE Core rules (those you can get for free over at Evil Hat Games), but it brings you a fully fleshed out Sword & Sorcery world, aswell as additional rules and materials you can use in your grim & gritty fantasy campaign with FATE Core.
+It does not contain the FATE Core rules (those you can get for free over at Evil Hat Games), but it brings you a fully fleshed out Sword & Sorcery world, as well as additional rules and materials you can use in your grim & gritty fantasy campaign with FATE Core.

-In this world, everyone would be well-advised to steer clear of a particularly famous highwayman or a notorious assassin, but to undermine the reputation of such enemies can be a far better defense even than a whole army of bodyguards (unless this army had a notable reputation of its own)!
+In this world everyone would be well-advised to steer clear of a particularly famous highwayman or a notorious assassin, but to undermine the reputation of such enemies can be a far better defense even than a whole army of bodyguards (unless this army had a notable reputation of its own)!

-But just as the adventures in the early times of Sword and Sorcery have all been short stories an novellas of very episodic character, and not self-contained epic novels, every ending of a story in the world of Malmsturm can also mean the beginning of yet another tale!
-Since even though Malmsturm presents a seemingly static background, in all locations there are looming threats and challenges, that each for itself or in their entirety could become huge enough to sweep away the status quo of the past millennia … whether these developments are of epic proportions or episodic briefnesss, lies entirely in your hands.
+But just as the adventures in the early times of Sword and Sorcery have all been short stories an novellas of very episodic character, rather than self-contained epic novels, every ending of a story in the world of Malmsturm can also mean the beginning of yet another tale!
+Since even though Malmsturm presents a seemingly static background, in all locations there are looming threats and challenges, that each for itself or in their entirety could become huge enough to sweep away the status quo of the past millennia … whether these developments are of epic proportions or episodic briefnesss lies entirely in your hands.